Knowledge Center

 15. Consider creating a recruiting operations position

-Recruiting has many moving parts with 69% of companies using five or more technologies in their hiring process, and without someone overseeing operations, issues can start to creep in.
-Hiring someone whose sole focus is on recruiting analytics and operations can foster a better candidate and interviewer experience.
-This person should leverage data across various systems to give HR leaders a more comprehensive understanding of what’s going well and where you can improve the recruiting process.
+Recruiting has many moving parts.
+Roughly 69% of companies use five or more technologies in their hiring process, and without someone overseeing operations issues can start to creep in.
+Hiring someone whose sole focus is on recruiting analytics and operations can foster a positive candidate experience.
+This person would leverage data across various systems to give HR leaders a more comprehensive understanding of what's going well and where you can improve your recruiting strategies with technology.

 More often than not, candidates who make it to the final round interview are top-notch talent, so don't forget about them.
 Past candidates who weren't hired but are still qualified for roles at your company may be worth reaching out to, and may have gained new skills and experience since you last spoke.
 Make sure your sourcing technology searches past candidates and their most up-to-date information.